Hesperoyucca whipplei: Distribution

 It is native to southern California in the United States and Baja California in Mexico, where it occurs mainly in chaparral, coastal sage scrub, and oak woodland plant communities at altitudes of 0–2,500 m.

 Ecology

-It is pollinated by the California yucca moth (Tegeticula maculata), a relationship which has become a classic example of symbiosis.
+It is pollinated by the California yucca moth (Tegeticula maculata), a relationship which has become a classic example of mutualism.
 The female yucca moth collects up to a dozen sacks of pollen grains called pollinia and forms them into a massive ball.
-She then flies to another plant and lands on the ovary of a flower.
-Standing with her head near the stigma, she inserts her ovipositor into the ovary wall and lays a single egg.
-She then rubs her pollen mass against the central stigmatic depression, ensuring pollination.
+The moth then flies to another plant and lands on the ovary of a flower.
+Standing with its head near the stigma, the moth inserts its ovipositor into the ovary wall and lays a single egg.
+The moth then rubs its pollen mass against the central stigmatic depression, ensuring pollination.
 The pollinated ovary will now produce many seeds, ensuring an ample food supply for the larva.
-Although many associations of Yucca and yucca moth exist, Tegeticula muculata and Hesperoyucca whipplei form an exclusive relationship.
+Although many associations of Yucca and yucca moth exist, Tegeticula maculata and Hesperoyucca whipplei form an exclusive relationship.